chickentenderpubsub/clubpubdashboard/README.md

    Recommended additional columns:
    - `Weekly Rank` - Store's rank within the district
    - `Quarter to Date %` - Cumulative engagement for the quarter

-   > 💡 **Note:** This dashboard works with manually compiled data from weekly engagement emails.
-You'll need to extract the numbers from those emails and create your own CSV/Excel file.

 ### 2. **Access the Dashboard**